 2. Healthcare

-Healthcare organizations use TCards to manage patient care, schedule appointments, and track medical procedures.
+Healthcare organisations use TCards to manage patient care, schedule appointments, and track medical procedures.
 The system simplifies complex workflows and ensures that patient needs are met promptly.

 3. Project Management